waimea-msmalley/300DTD-Assesment/docs/Development.md

 Colour Scheme

 This is the scheme I liked the most after testing some out.
 I shall see what my end user says.
+Having a colour scheme that the end user likes in important factor for the Aesthetic heristic.
 ![Alt text](images/colour.png)

 > End user was much happier with the darker colour as apposed to the white, grey and black.
 They were also a big fan of the green.